microsoft/machnet/README.md

 docker pull ghcr.io/microsoft/machnet:latest
 ```

-## 3. Start Machnet on both VMs
+## 3. Start the Machnet service on both VMs

 Using DPDK on Azure requires unbinding the second NIC (`eth1` here ) from the
-OS, which will cause this NIC to disappear. **Before this step, note down the IP
+OS, which will cause this NIC to disappear from tools like `ifconfig`. **Before
-and MAC address of the NIC, since we will need them later.**
+this step, note down the IP and MAC address of the NIC, since we will need them
+later.**

 ```bash
 MACHNET_IP_ADDR=`ifconfig eth1 | grep -w inet | tr -s " " | cut -d' ' -f 3`